 I was dining recently at Bridget’s Cafe, hanging out with an old friend on a beautiful summer day when an old man drove by on his electric wheelchair, sporting a red “Maui” hat and a huge smile.
 “Beautiful day, isn’t it?” he greeted us as he drove on down the sidewalk.
 Another older couple stopped at our table as they were exiting the cafe and chatted for a bit about the perfect weather.
 It’s a Minnesota thing – “Minnesota nice” they call it, chatting with strangers about the weather.

-So, for all the tourists flocking to Zumbrota or just passing through, here is the “Ultimate Travel Guide” for this quaint village located on the banks of the Zumbro River.
+So, for all the tourists who run out of things to do in Minneapolis, head down to Zumbrota.
+Here is the “Ultimate Travel Guide” for this quaint village located on the banks of the Zumbro River.

 Directions: Located 50 minutes south of Minneapolis or 20 minutes north of Rochester on highway 52.